 There are natural stress points between Medicaid programs and provider systems, usually focused on rates and regulations.
-This said, CLTC appears to have a provider community that strongly supports rebalancing the state's LTC system along with supportive advocacy, such as AARP and the SC Public Health support a Community First Choice rebalancing initiative.
+This said, CLTC appears to have a provider community that strongly supports rebalancing the state's LTC system along with supportive advocacy, such as AARP and the SC Public Health Policy Institute.
+There is, however, a lack of some critical options that are fundamentally necessary to support a Community First Choice rebalancing initiative.